AsahinaKyoudai/BrothersConflict/README.md

 * The otome community for your excitement, support, and patience!

 If you've contributed to at least one full script and haven't been credited, then please DM us on [**Twitter**](https://twitter.com/teamasahina)!

+##### Please note that Team Asahina is not affliated with any other groups.
+This was a passion project that was revived and brought to fruition by a new team, with permission from previous contributors.

 ### More BroCon!